Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 <b>Security</b> is another aspect to consider since token unit will be deployed to exchange pair and thereore subject to vulnerabilities.

-The system must care about the reputation of the Cryptocommodity by enabling <b>transparency</b>. full diclosure must be provided on operation
+The system must care about the reputation of the CryptoCommodity by enabling <b>transparency</b>. full diclosure must be provided on operation

-Finally, optionally <b>privacy</b> should be included on the Cryptocommodity and lt to the consideration of the issuer according to compliance rule and personal prefFerences.
+Finally, optionally <b>privacy</b> should be included on the CryptoCommodity and lt to the consideration of the issuer according to compliance rule and personal prefFerences.

 ### 3.3.
 Distribution

-Distribution is the process of handling over new Cryptocommodity units.
+Distribution is the process of handling over new CryptoCommodity units.
 There are 2 targets of distribution:

 - genesis distribution, which refers to token units initially premined to launch the system.
 Includes funding round investors, team and collaborators, liquidty pools and reserves